GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Range**: 1 yard

 **Effect**: You manipulate the water within a space which is no greater than a number of cubic feet equal to the points of success multiplied by the spell's tier.
-You may choose to do any of the follwing with the water:
+You may choose to do any of the following with the water:

 * Prevent water from entering the space.
 * Prevent water from exiting the space.